metwork-framework/mfserv/docs/300-configuration_guide.md

 This file is created (if necessary) when you first log in as `mfadmin` unix user.
 It's a copy of the *upstream configuration file* will all keys commented.
 As it overrides the *upstream configuration file*, if the key is commented, the *upstream* value is used.
-If you uncomment a key, this is the corresponding value in *upstream* is not used any more.
+If you uncomment a key, the corresponding value in this file is used for this key and the value in *upstream* is not used any more.

 !!! note
     Configuration groups `[name_of_the_group]` are not commented and it is normal!
 Never comment them!